MicrosoftDocs/quantum-docs/articles/pricing.md

 [PASQAL](https://pasqal.io/) charges for job execution time on its quantum processor, the 100-qubit Fresnel1.
 There is no added charge per job or per shot.
 The Emu-TN simulator is free of charge for all users (subject to limit quotas depending on the plan).

-All new Azure Quantum customers benefit from $500 (USD) free Azure Quantum credits to use specifically for PASQAL targets.
+All new Azure Quantum customers benefit from USD500 free Azure Quantum credits to use specifically for PASQAL targets.
 To learn more about credits, see [Azure Quantum Credits](xref:microsoft.quantum.credits).

 In addition to the Azure Quantum Credits plan, PASQAL offers a pay-as-you-go plan for QPUs, so you pay only for what you use.